cottoncammy/disquark/README.md

 Powered by [Vert.x](https://vertx.io), [SmallRye Mutiny](https://smallrye.io/smallrye-mutiny), and [Immutables](https://immutables.github.io).

-Read our [documentation](https://docs.disquark.io) to learn how to get started and more.
+## Installation

+Get DisQuark by importing the `io.disquark:disquark-rest` (or `io.disquark:disquark-rest-kotlin` if you prefer Kotlin) dependency in your preferred build tool.

+## Getting Started

+The entrypoint to your DisQuark application depends on your use case.

+`DiscordBotClient`

+: a client tied to a bot account capable of doing anything a bot token allows you to do; can also receive and respond to interactions and execute webhooks using interaction and webhook tokens

+`DiscordOAuth2Client`

+: a client tied to a user account's OAuth2 token capable of doing anything a bearer token allows you to do; can also receive and respond to interactions and execute webhooks using interaction and webhook tokens

+`DiscordInteractionsClient`

+: a client capable of receiving and responding to incoming interactions using interaction tokens, not tied to a bot or user account

+`DiscordWebhookClient`

+: a client capable of executing webhooks using webhook tokens, not tied to a bot or user account

+Each client is created using `create` or `builder` static methods.

 ## Kotlin API

-DisQuark provides a (WIP) [idiomatic Kotlin API]() for users who prefer to develop their Discord applications in Kotlin.
-The API provides Kotlin DSLs as alternatives to public Java builders and offers extension methods to translate SmallRye Mutiny constructs to Coroutine constructs. **The Kotlin API is strongly recommended**; the Kotlin DSL syntax is much easier to use to build requests than the Java builder syntax.
+DisQuark provides a (WIP) [idiomatic Kotlin API](https://github.com/disquark/disquark/rest/kotlin) for users who prefer Kotlin.
+The API provides Kotlin DSLs as alternatives to Java builders and offers extension methods to translate SmallRye Mutiny constructs to Kotlin Coroutine `Flow`s and suspended values. **The Kotlin API is strongly recommended**; the Kotlin DSL syntax is much easier to use to build requests than the Java builder syntax.

 ## API Status

-DisQuark's API should be considered technical preview.
-It is an incubating library, and users will likely encounter bugs.
+DisQuark's API should not be considered stable for now.

 **DisQuark currently does not support Discord's Gateway or Voice APIs**.
 Interest in the project will determine whether time is invested to develop corresponding modules.
-For now, the project's development efforts are focused on improving and maintaining the REST module (see the open issues).
+For now, the project's development efforts are focused on improving and maintaining the REST module.

-## Why a sixth Java API wrapper?

-DisQuark is the newest addition to the existing lineup of *five* Java libraries for Discord.
-DisQuark was conceived to address some of the frustrations I've had with the existing JVM alternatives in terms of either their API (I prefer reactive semantics) or their support for REST-only applications and distributed application architectures.

-## Should you use DisQuark?
+## Quarkus extension

-It's recommended to use DisQuark if you need a REST-only JVM API wrapper, and you enjoy reactive programming syntax.
-DisQuark was developed to interact with the Discord API in [Quarkus](https://quarkus.io) applications.
-Therefore, it's strongly recommended to use DisQuark along with our [Quarkiverse extension]() which minimizes the boilerplate needed to develop HTTP interactions with DisQuark.
-If you intend to use [Spring Boot](https://spring.io/projects/spring-boot) or [Ktor](https://ktor.io), you should instead use [Discord4J](https://github.com/Discord4J/Discord4J) or [Kord](https://github.com/kordlib/kord), the two existing JVM wrappers that most closely resemble DisQuark, as your corresponding API wrapper to reduce your dependency requirements.
+It's strongly recommended to use DisQuark along with our [Quarkiverse extension](https://github.com/quarkiverse/quarkus-disquark) which minimizes the boilerplate needed to develop HTTP interactions with DisQuark.

-You shouldn't use DisQuark in production until its API is stable and until it's had more time to incubate in the Discord ecosystem.
-You shouldn't use DisQuark at all if you intend to use it to interface with the Gateway or Voice APIs.

 ## Using Snapshots

 DisQuark snapshots are automatically published with the version `999-SNAPSHOT` when commits are pushed to the main branch.

 To use the latest snapshot in Maven, add the following repository to your `pom.xml`:
 ```xml
 <repositories>
     <repository>